livseibert5/BreakoutGame/doc/PLAN.md

 start with three lives, represented by roses, and the ball will have a heart on it.
 The single-hit bricks will be pink, the multi-hit bricks will be red with the number of hits they have left written on them, and the power-up bricks will be red and pink with hearts.
-The boss enemy will be a baby cupid, and all of the bricks in each level will be arranged as hearts.
+The boss enemy will be a baby cupid, and all the bricks in each level will be arranged as hearts.
+To clear a level, the player must destroy all the bricks.

 #### Level 1
 Level 1 will be the most basic level of the game.
 Single-hit blocks will be arranged in a